asmaamirkhan/DeepLearningNotes/6-NNConcepts/1-ImplementationNotes.md

 Similarly: If you have a matrix **A** that is `(m,n)` and you want to add / subtract / multiply / divide with **B** matrix `(m,1)` matrix then **B** matrix will be copied `n` times into an `(m,n)` matrix and then wanted operation will be applied

-> Long story short: Arrays (or matrices) with different sizes cannot be added, subtracted, or generally be used in arithmetic.
+> Long story short: Arrays (or matrices) with different sizes can not be added, subtracted, or generally be used in arithmetic.
+So it is a way to make it possible by stretching shapes so they have compatible shapes :sparkles:

 ### Simple Visualization